Bloorcourt Village: What to expect and enjoy, plus more.

 A warm welcome

-On Rusholme Road at a 100 year old Victorian wood-framed, red brick building, in a neighbourhood known as Bloorcourt Village.
-With a leafy and private view of Saint Anthony's Church, the bustle of the outside world still to be heard but fades as you settle in the light, airy space.
-A small and humble studio where I reside and operate from, sparsely furnished with personality, and thoughtfully-appointed to inspire calm and clarity.
-Bathed in natural light and devoid of personal effects, with the suites old world charm beneath a modern identity, to help you feel at ease.
+Operating out of a 100+ year old Victorian wood-framed, red brick building, in a neighbourhood known as Bloorcourt Village.
+The bustle of the outside world still to be heard but fades as you settle in the light, airy space.
+Sparsely furnished with personality, and thoughtfully-appointed to inspire calm and clarity.
+Bathed in natural light and devoid of personal effects, with the old world charm beneath a modern identity, to help you feel at ease.

 Plenty of parking, at hand

-If you're travelling by car Rusholme Road offers a few spots of paid parking in front of the building.
-You'll also find plenty of parking on surrounding side streets, Bloor street and ground level Green P parking just off the lane-way about 50 meters North of Bloor between Bartlet Street and Westmorland Road.
+If you're travelling by car there's plenty of parking on Bloor street and behind Pardise Theatre with ground level Green P parking just off the lane-way about 50 meters North of Bloor between Bartlet Street and Westmorland Road.

 Walk over.
 Metro nearby